library(varunayan)

 | Humidex | Comfort assessment | T + Dewpoint | Canadian weather |

-Understanding the indexes
+Understanding the indices

 | Symbol | Description | Unit |